rmvanarse/slam_cogneuro/README.md

 - [ ] Get Kinect data
 - [X] Vector equations for position change
 - [ ] Scale factor for the vector subtraction
+- [ ] Scale the depth from the dataset/kinect to a comprehensible value

 ## Dependencies:
 * opencv